Statistical inference on representational geometries: Results

-This crossvalidation approach provides model-performance estimates that are not biased by overfitting of flexible models.
-Fixed and flexible models with different numbers of parameters can be robustly compared with generalization over conditions and subjects (for details on the inference algorithm and types of flexible model supported, see Online Methods \ref{met:boot_cv} and \ref{met:model_types}).
+This crossvalidation approach provides model-performance estimates that are not biased by overfitting of flexible models to either subjects or conditions.
+Fixed and flexible models with different numbers of parameters can be robustly compared with generalization over conditions and/or subjects.
+The method can handle any model that can be fitted efficiently enough (for the types of flexible models we actually implemented, see Methods \ref{met:model_types}).